 Alicia Schober took an 18-year break from her career in corporate sales and marketing management to raise her sons.
-After an emotional start to her career search – on her wedding anniversary – she spent a year and a half exploring her interests, preparing for her career return, and searching for opportunities before being accepted into a returnship at Sage Intacct, where she was ultimately hired full-time as a Sales Program Manager.
+After an emotional start to her career search – on her wedding anniversary – she spent a year and a half exploring her interests, preparing for her career return, and searching for opportunities before being accepted into a returnship at Sage Intacct, where she was ultimately hired full-time as a Sales Program Manager, and has since been promoted to Sales Enablement Program Manager.
 Alicia tells us about her return to work journey, keeping her skills fresh during her career break, and the importance of saying “yes” to new opportunities.

 How many years of experience did you have before you took a career break?
 What kind of work did you do?

 I worked over ten years in the corporate world before taking a break to raise my teenage sons.
 I worked in sales and marketing.
 As a sales manager, I sold enterprise software to Fortune 500 companies and the legal industry.
 My last position before my break was at an internet startup, where I was the sales marketing manager, and I focused on field marketing and product marketing.

 How long were you out of the workforce?

 I was out for 18 years – which, looking back, I now realize is a long time, since some of my colleagues are 22!

 And what type of work are you doing now?